Grinnell, Iowa: History

-Grinnell is home to Grinnell College, a highly rated private liberal arts college established in 1846.
-Grinnell College is now nationally recognized as a leading undergraduate institution.
-In July 2006, The New York Times included Grinnell in its profile of the 20 colleges and universities of "established or rising scholarship" which are fast becoming viable alternatives to Ivy League institutions, and is considered one of the 30 Hidden Ivies.
-While Grinnell athletics has had success in different sports over the years, one early victory is especially notable.
-On November 19, 1889, Grinnell College and the University of Iowa played each other at Grinnell in the first football game played west of the Mississippi River.
-Grinnell was victorious with a score of 24–0.
+Grinnell is home to Grinnell College, a private liberal arts college, which was established in 1846.

 Two major events marked the early years of the community.
 On June 17, 1882, a violent, estimated, F5 tornado destroyed most of the college campus and much of the community with a death toll of 68, causing up to $1.3 million in total damages (in 1882 USD).
-In June, 1889, fire destroyed most of the downtown area.
+In June 1889, fire destroyed most of the downtown area.

 Grinnell was home to the Spaulding Manufacturing Company.
 H. W. Spaulding began making carriages and spring wagons in Grinnell in 1876.
 In 1909, Spaulding Manufacturing added automobiles to its production line.
 At one time, the factory was the largest employer in the county.
 Automobile production ceased at the Spaulding factory in 1916 when it could no longer compete with the cheaper Ford automobile.
 The Spaulding factory site became home to the Spaulding Center for Transportation/Iowa Transportation Museum, as well as a 77 unit loft apartment complex which opened in 2017.